apocalyptech/bl3-cli-saveedit/README.md

 provided in [COPYING.txt](COPYING.txt).

 # Changelog

+**v1.3.0** - April 14, 2020
+ - Added `json` output type, to export the protobuf as encoded into JSON
+ - Added `bl3-save-import-json` utility, to load JSON into a savegame

 **v1.2.2** - April 12, 2020
  - Updated README with some more specific Windows 10 installation advice.